Christmas Ornaments for Book Clubs and Book Lovers

 Each ornament is packaged inside a white gloss paper box complete with cream-colored crinkled paper, making it both a perfect gift box and storage box.

 I have a theory about why so much of us claim that Harper Lee’s To Kill a Mockingbird was our favorite book from high school English.
 (Mine actually was Catcher in the Rye, but TKAM was a very close second.)

 It’s because we could actually relate to it.
 I don’t know about you, but at fifteen or sixteen I couldn’t identify with the Buchanan’s problems, or anything that Hemingway had to say.
 But Scout Jem, we understood.

 This clear glass ornament is filled with the dainty hand-cut and curled strips of damaged and vintage books.
 An ivory satin ribbon hanger is included to give it a “shabby chic” feel.

 You can also have this ornament made with vintage copies of other books, including Peter Pan, A Tree Grows in Brooklyn, and The Secret Garden.

-I hope you were able to find a great ornament for the book lover in your life — or maybe even one that you’d like to treat yourself to!
+I hope you were able to find a great ornament for the book lover in your life, your book club buddies — or maybe even one that you’d like to treat yourself to!